hero

 Coos Cares Executive Director

-In 2018, a grant from OCF funded these positions full time.
+In 2018, a grant from OCF funded the new positions full time.
 “It’s had a huge impact on case management,” said Spatz.
 “The clients are getting help quicker and getting more of it.”
 Coos Cares also helps nonresident clients stay housed or find other affordable housing.

 Coos Cares removes barriers to employment and stable housing by connecting residents and other parents with agencies that can help them access transportation, create resumes, prepare for job interviews, and obtain a drivers license.

-Since February 2018, nine families have lived at Harmony House.
-Five moved on to permanent stable housing, three are still living there, and one moved into another housing option.
+Families living served by Harmony House have seen good outcomes, often moving on to permanent stable housing.
 The organization is aiming to purchase properties and extend services to more families as new funding is secured.
 “The return on investment is good,” Spatz said.

 Share